Types of Walkers: Which Walker is Right For Your Needs?

-There are 3 main types of walkers to choose from: standard walkers, 2-wheel walkers, and rollator walkers.
+There are 3 main types of walkers to choose from standard walkers, 2-wheel walkers, and rollator walkers.
 Learn more about which walker to choose here.

 Are you looking to update your old walker or have decided you need increased mobility?
-Finding the right walker for you may seem daunting because of all the options available, but if you focus on your needs and comfort first, this guide will help you find one you’re satisfied with in no time.
+Finding the right walker for you may seem daunting because of all the options available, but if you focus on your needs and comfort first, this guide will help you find one you’re satisfied with within no time.

 Read on as we go through the three types of walkers available on the market today, and how to find the best one for you!

 Three Main Types of Walkers

 Remember that there is no “best” kind of walker.
 As you read through these descriptions, consider what would be the most comfortable for you.
 You’ll also want to ensure that you’re granted the mobility you desire while also being able to control the walker easily.

 For each type of walker, you’ll want to consider: